warpdotdev/docs/features/ssh.md

 [Limitations of SSH](https://github.com/warpdotdev/Warp/issues/578) (as of February 2022):

-* Warp specific features like Blocks are currently supported only for bash or zsh.
+* Warp specific features like Blocks are currently supported only for bash and zsh.
-* If you're using a different shell, you'll want to use `/usr/bin/ssh` directly (see below for more details).
+* If you're using a different shell, you'll want to use `command ssh` directly (see below for more details).
 * For zsh, xxd is required to bootstrap warp.

 If you're using zsh on the remote host, we create a temp folder to act as the ZDOTDIR during the bootstrapping process and remove it when the shell is set up.